munkyjunky/sound-fx/README.md

 # SoundFX
 [![NPM version][npm-image]][npm-url]

-SoundFX is a sound effect manager with support for IE9+, Chrome, Firefox and Safari, which uses the HTML5 Web Audio API where available, and falls back to `<audio>` elements.
+SoundFX is a sound effect manager with support for Chrome, Firefox, Safari, Edge & IE9+, using the HTML5 Web Audio API where available, and falls back to `<audio>` elements.

-Forked from [SoundEffectManager](https://github.com/HenrikJoreteg/SoundEffectManager), but now includes support for:
-- loading files by url
-- loading files by data-uri
-- any audio codec supported by your target browser(s)

-## Installing

-`npm install sound-fx`

 ## Using it